AstraZeneca/KAZU/docs/ontology_parser.rst

 That's it!
 The datasource is now ready for integration into Kazu, and can be referenced as a linking target or elsewhere.

-Using "CuratedTerm" for dictionary based matching and/or to modify an Ontology's behaviour
+Using "OntologyStringResource" for dictionary based matching and/or to modify an Ontology's behaviour
 --------------------------------------------------------------------------------------------

 The data sources that Kazu users tend to concern themselves with are often a rich source of nouns that can be accurately used for